dophong20-5/not-akebi/README.md

-make sure to turn off real time protection run setup.bat as an admin
+turn off real time protection

-when it says enter license key just type anything
+run setup as admin
+open akebi launcher
+make sure genshin is on windows mode type anything on the enter license key f1 to open menu menu can be only opened once youre fully entered in the game

 if it says like error internet/headers just try exit and open akebi again